 Whether Bozeman, Montana real estate or not, generally, if you exchange business or investment property solely for business or investment property of a like-kind, no gain or loss is recognized under Internal Revenue (IRS) Code Section 1031.

 If, as part of the 1031 tax exchange, you also receive other (not like-kind) property or money, gain is recognized to the extent of the other property and money received, but a loss is not recognized.

 Properties are of like-kind if they are of the same nature or character, even if they differ in grade or quality.
 Personal properties of a like class are like-kind properties.
-However, livestock of different sexes are not like-kind properties.
+However, farm and ranch livestock of different sexes are not like-kind properties.
 Also, personal property used predominantly in the United States and personal property used predominantly outside the United States are not like-kind properties.

 Real Properties generally are of like-kind regardless of whether the properties are improved or unimproved.
 However, real property in the United States and real property outside the United States are not like-kind properties.